 Pam owns Cat Behavior Associates, located in Tennessee.
 She lives with her husband, two children, a rescued cat, and a rescued dog.

-We only promote the best products for you and your dogs.
+We only promote the best products for you and your cats.
 Some of these products are from our affiliates, which means we may earn a small amount from purchases made.
 Thank you for your support!
 All products featured on ModernCat.com are independently selected by our editors.